saucelabs/sauce-docs/docs/api-testing/use-cases/working-with-headers.md

   value: application/json; charset=utf-8
 ```

-You might want to also check if the response is cached, under what conditions and for how long, therefore you will use `payload_response.headers['cache-control']`.
+You might want to also check if the response is cached, under what conditions and for how long.
+For this check you can  use `payload_response.headers['cache-control']`.

 ## Retrieving the Metrics